ClaireLou/Impact_evaluation_practice/PAP_outline.md

 # Outline for Your Pre-Analysis Plan (PAP)

 You will use this outline to draft a short PAP.
-Start with parts 1 to 3 — we will discuss and present them on **Monday after lunch**.
+Start with parts 1 to 3 — we will discuss and present them on **Tuesday after lunch**.
 You can keep working on the remaining sections over the next few days.

 ---